 Disease-Modifying Drugs for Spinal Muscular Atrophy

-Reviewed by: HU Medical Review Board | Last reviewed: April 2023
+Reviewed by: HU Medical Review Board | Last reviewed: May 2024 | Last updated: May 2024

-As of early 2021, the United States Food and Drug Administration (FDA) has approved 3 drugs to treat spinal muscular atrophy (SMA).
+As of 2024, the United States Food and Drug Administration (FDA) has approved 3 drugs to treat spinal muscular atrophy (SMA).
 They work in different ways to increase the amount of “survival of motor neuron” (SMN) protein produced by motor neurons.
 This helps rescue motor neurons and prevent muscle wasting.1

 These treatments are changing expected outcomes for many children with SMA.
 Starting treatment before symptoms begin dramatically improves survival rate and chance of achieving motor milestones.
 This is the main reason why every newborn should be tested for SMA.1